STAP-SERVER(8) System Manager's Manual STAP-SERVER(8)

 currently running server with the given nickname will be

 searched for.
-If no currently running server with the
+If no currently running server with the given

-given nickname is found, a server configuration with the
+nickname is found, a server configuration with the given

-global configuration file or the configuration file
+configuration file or the configuration file specified by

-the given nickname is found, the -a, -r, -I, -R, -B and -u
+nickname is found, the -a, -r, -I, -R, -B and -u options

-configuration with the given nickname is found, and the
+the given nickname is found, and the action is not start

-action is not start (or an action behaving like start), it
+(or an action behaving like start), it is an error.
+If a

-is an error.
-If a nickname is not specified for a server
+nickname is not specified for a server which is being

 -p pid This option allows the specification of a server